-My email is MommyTravels at aol.com.
+My email is Meagan@MommyTravels.net.

-I am originally from Texas, obsessed with Tex-Mex food, and a proud Texas Tech Red Raider.
-I love God.
-I enjoy gardening, even though I have never been good at it.
 I love to read and enjoy a glass of wine while I sit in the hammock the kids and I weaved in Honduras.
-I enjoy writing and hanging out with my family and my girlfriends.

 It has been my experience as an Air Force military wife

 Some of my first trips were Noah and I traveling from Columbus AFB in Mississippi back to Texas and New York to see my family.
 I still remember my first big road trip with Noah.
-It was a few weeks after September 11th and the base we were living on was in constant lock down.
+It was a few weeks after September 11th and the base we were living on was in constant lockdown.
 It was extremely difficult to get on and off the base, so I decided to take Noah to my mom’s house until things calmed down.
-I packed up my little 1995 Dodge Neon and we road tripped 913 miles to my mom’s.
+I packed up my little two-door 1995 Dodge Neon and we road tripped 913 miles to my mom’s.
 I had to stop often to nurse and change diapers.
 It took a couple of days, but we made it!

-As my family grew, the travel had to become more kid friendly.
-Each time you add a another kid into the mix, it becomes more challenging to travel, but not impossible.
+As my family grew, travel had to become more kid-friendly.
+Each time you add another kid into the mix, it becomes more challenging to travel, but not impossible.

 - Great Portland Attractions for Family Fun, Rain or Shine

 - 4 Days in Orlando with Big Kids and Tweens

 - 4 Days in Las Vegas with Kids